 - The second parameter of this function also accepts a file group code.
 However, use of file group code is being phased out.
 If you have existing functions that use the file group code, these functions should eventually be migrated to use the file group name. - This function only returns information on which plan files a user can access within the file group; it does not provide information on what level of access the user has to those files (for example, read only or read/write).
-Note that if a user has no access plus a filter, then GetSecurityInfo will return no access, even though the filter may be relevant if the user is eligible for process or workflow elevation. - Users can be granted different levels of access to different sets of plan files within the same file group.
+Note that if a user has no access plus a filter, then GetSecurityInfo will return no access, even though the filter may be relevant if the user is eligible for permission "elevation" due to a plan file process. - Users can be granted different levels of access to different sets of plan files within the same file group.
 For the purposes of this function, all filters are concatenated with OR to result in the total set of plan files that the user can access at some level.
 If a subsystem restriction applies, it is concatenated with AND. - If the filter uses a filter variable (such as {CurrentUser.LoginName}), the variable is resolved when the function returns values for a user, and not resolved when the function returns values for a role. - GetSecurityInfo is a volatile function.

-=GetSecurityInfo("FileGroup", "Budget 2020")
+=GetSecurityInfo("FileGroup","Budget 2021")

-This example returns "1" if the current user has full access to file group Budget 2020.
+This example returns "1" if the current user has full access to file group Budget 2021.

 '''

-=GetSecurityInfo("FileGroup", "Budget 2020",, TRUE)
+=GetSecurityInfo("FileGroup", "Budget 2021",, TRUE)

 '''

-This example returns "Full Access" if the current user has full access to file group Budget 2020.
+This example returns "Full Access" if the current user has full access to file group Budget 2021.

 '''

-=GetSecurityInfo("FileGroup", "Budget 2020", "Jdoe")
+=GetSecurityInfo("FileGroup","Budget 2021","Jdoe")

 '''

-This example returns "(DEPT.Region='North')" if user Jdoe has filtered access to file group Budget 2020.
+This example returns "(DEPT.Region='North')" if user Jdoe has filtered access to file group Budget 2021.

 '''

-=GetSecurityInfo("FileGroup", "Budget 2020", "Jdoe", , "Corporate")
+=GetSecurityInfo("FileGroup", "Budget 2021", "Jdoe", , "Corporate")

 '''